UXARRAY/uxarray/docs/contributing.rst

 3.7.3.1.
 Unit tests
 ~~~~~~~~~~~~~~~~~~~

-Virtually all new UXarray code needs to include unit tests of it implemented.
+Virtually all new UXarray code needs to include unit tests of the functionality
-The UXarray project makes use of diverse technologies for unit testing as
+implemented.
+The UXarray project makes use of diverse technologies for unit testing
-follows:
+as follows:

 * All the unit tests of every single Python module (i.e. `.py` file) should be
   implemented as a separate test script under the :code:`\test` folder of the